sebprestele/lightmeup/README.md

 ##Contributing
 Contributions to this package are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the GitHub repository.

-Credits
+##Credits
 This package was created by Sebastian Prestele.
-Built on top of --url https://github.com/GoogleChrome/lighthouse
+Built on top of https://github.com/GoogleChrome/lighthouse